pisuke/lw2fabtotum/README.md

                        input gcode file name from LaserWeb -o OUTPUT, --output OUTPUT
-                       output gcode file name for the FABtotum
+                       output gcode file name for the FABtotum -s SPEED, --speed SPEED
+                       speed rate for laser head movement, it must be a number between 1 and 20000
+ -p POWER, --power POWER
+                       laser head power, it must be a number between 1 and 255
 ```

 ## Reference